irfanraj-avalara/Avalara-SDK-DotNet/docs/A1099/V2/Issuers1099Api.md

 <a name="updateissuer"></a>
 # **UpdateIssuer**
-> void UpdateIssuer (UpdateIssuerRequest requestParameters)
+> void UpdateIssuer (UpdateIssuerRequestSdk requestParameters)

 Update an issuer